 Android 8.0 limits the activity of Workspace ONE Boxer app when users do not interact directly with it.
 This results in OS stopping the background sync operations prematurely.

 Workspace ONE Boxer posts a notification on the system bar to perform operations when the app is backgrounded.
-This notification is required to prevent the OS from killing the app in the background.
-In addition, disabling battery optimization is necessary to allow Workspace ONE Boxer to perform network operations once in the background.
+This notification is required to prevent the OS from stopping the app in the background.
+In addition, deactivating battery optimization is necessary to allow Workspace ONE Boxer to perform network operations once in the background.

 The Battery Optimization is a default setting on Android devices.
-Users are prompted to disable battery optimization when they first launch Workspace ONE Boxer on their android devices.
+Users are prompted to deactivate battery optimization when they first launch Workspace ONE Boxer on their android devices.

 Open the Settings on your android devices or navigate to it from Workspace ONE Boxer’s battery optimization prompt.